“Anyone who can leave the Yucatán with indifference has never been an artist and will never be a scholar.“

 - I like living somewhere flat.
 Most Mexican cities are extremely mountainous.
 The streets are often steep and even the highways have a lot of curves.
 Merida, in contrast, is flat as a pancake.
 This makes it easy to walk and drive around.

 - Many people ask me why I did not choose a city by the beach.
 (Merida is about 30 miles or 50 kilometers from Progreso, a beach town).
 I answer most beach towns do not have enough culture and activities.
 Beach towns are too new to have many colonial buildings or old-style theaters or cultural institutions.
 I also get bored spending more than three days at a time at the beach.
+However, the water does cool the temperature all year round (a blessing in the summer; I prefer the warmer winters in Merida, though).

-- The Yucatan has a unique regional cuisine.
+- The unique Yucatecan regional cuisine.
 Unlike most of the rest of Mexico, Yucatan cuisine features many dishes with turkey, pork, and even sometimes duck.
 (One of my favorite turkey dishes is Relleno Negro), Yucatecan food also has many unique sauces and recipes based on Mayan culture mixed with tastes influenced by the peninsula’s historical ties to Cuba, Europe, Asia, and Middle Eastern cultures.
 Many plates, such as the region’s iconic dish Cochinita Pibil, feature achiote (annatto seed), which gives food a reddish color and carries a peppery smell with a hint of nutmeg.
 Many dishes feature Pibil.
 Pibil is a cooking method (from the Mayan word pib, meaning “buried”) where the foods are wrapped, usually in banana leaves, and cooked in a pit oven.
 The Yucatan has some of the best honey (Melipona) in the world.
 Chile Habanero sauce and bitter oranges accompany many regional dishes.
 (If you have a chance to see the honey’s production, go.
 It’s fascinating).
 The Slow Market has a great selection of artisanal prepared foods and fresh, organic produce.

 - Merida has an impressive collection of museums, including the National Music Center (website in Spanish, Palacio de Musica), The Museum of the Mayan World (Spanish website), the Museum of Anthropology and History (Canton Palace), the City Museum, the Museum of Popular Art, etc. (Note: Some of the websites are in Spanish only.
 Several may be closed during the Coronavirus Pandemic).